 Appearances: 207 (207/0) Goals: 0

-At nearly 33 years old, Furnell was now a veteran goalkeeper and many regarded him to be just a stop-gap for the Pilgrims, but he had other plans and won the Player of the Year award after his first full season at Home Park.
-Playing some of the best football of his career, he helped Argyle reach the League Cup semi-final in 1974 and gain promotion to Division Two the following year.
+At nearly 33 years old, Furnell was now a veteran goalkeeper with flecks of grey, and many regarded him to be just a stopgap for the Pilgrims.
+However, he had other plans and with the loan move made permanent (for a modest £2,500), he won the Player of the Year award after his first full season at Home Park.
+Playing some of the best football of his career, he also helped Argyle reach the League Cup semi-final in 1973-74 and gain promotion to Division Two the following year.

 He had a number of superstitious rituals that were adhered to before every game, including a hot bath, putting on his right boot first and being the first player kitted up.
-Furnell remained an agile goalkeeper in his late thirties and his handling was impeccable.
-After hanging up his gloves he worked as a coach at Home Park and later with Blackburn Rovers.
+Furnell remained an agile goalkeeper in his late thirties and his handling was impeccable

 YOUR CONTRIBUTION